7 Foods to Avoid if You Have Hypothyroidism

 Hypothyroidism, also known as having an underactive thyroid, is a thyroid gland illness that’s characterized by low-hormone secretion.
 When involved in the metabolism’s functions, cardiovascular health, and other important processes, these trigger negative reactions due to the body’s hormonal imbalance.

 This problem is most common among women in their 60s, due to hormonal changes.
-However, in general, anyone can have this condition, including teens.
+However, in general, anyone can have this condition, including teenagers.

 Symptoms of hypothyroidism